jorge-ramirez-upm/RepTate/docs/source/manual/Tools/tools.rst

 .. automodule:: RepTate.tools.ToolMaterialsDatabase.ToolMaterialsDatabase

 .. todo::
    Continue adding source-backed tool examples.
-Bounds, Gradient, Integral, Smooth, and Power Law now follow the user-facing pattern: purpose, when to use it, current-view coordinate behavior, parameters/options, output, example use, and limitations.
-Add similar entries for Evaluate Expression, Find Peaks, and Materials Database, and check whether other available tools such as Interpolate/Extrapolate and Resample Data should be added to this page.
+Bounds, Evaluate Expression, Gradient, Integral, Smooth, and Power Law now follow the user-facing
+   pattern: purpose, when to use it, current-view coordinate behavior, parameters/options, output, example use, and limitations.
+Add similar entries for Find Peaks and Materials Database, and check whether other available tools such as Interpolate/Extrapolate and Resample Data should be added to this page.